silaev/mongodb-replica-set/README.md

     from 2 to 7 (including)  | only if adding <b>127.0.0.1 dockerhost</b> to the OS host file | + | + | + |

 Tip:
-A single node replica set is the fastest one among others.
-That's the default mode for MongoDbReplicaSet.
+A single node replica set is the fastest among others.
+That  is the default mode for MongoDbReplicaSet.
 However, to use only it, consider the [Testcontainers MongoDB module on GitHub](https://www.testcontainers.org/modules/databases/mongodb/)

 #### Getting it